What is Robots.txt

 This format doesn’t exclude the link equity from the Gallery page to the linked web pages.

-If you still look to exclude the link equity from Gallery page, use the Meta Robots tag to ‘nofollow.’ or use rel=”nofollow” in link attribute.
+If you still looking to exclude the link equity from the Gallery page, use the Meta Robots tag to “nofollow.” or use rel=”nofollow” in the link attribute.

 Ashkar Gomez is the Founder of 7 Eagles (a Growth Marketing & SEO Company).
 Ashkar started his career as a Sales Rep in 2013 and later shifted his career to SEO in 2014.
 He is one of the leading SEO experts in the industry with 8+ years of experience.
 He has worked on 200+ projects across 20+ industries in the United States, Canada, the United Kingdom, UAE, Australia, South Africa, and India.
 Besides SEO and Digital Marketing, he is passionate about Data Analytics, Personal Financial Planning, and Content Writing.